pyQode/pyqode.core/README.rst

 Here are the core features:

--  supports PySide and/or PyQt4
--  supports Python 2 and/or Python 3
 -  simple widget based on QPlainTextEdit
 -  easily customisable (modes and panels)
 -  native look and feel close to Qt creator